opendistro-for-elasticsearch/sql/docs/user/dql/complex.rst

 	POST /_opendistro/_sql
 	{
-	  "query" : "SELECT a1.firstname, a1.lastname, a1.balance FROM accounts a1 WHERE a1.account_number IN (  SELECT a2.account_number  FROM accounts a2  WHERE a2.balance > 10000 ) "
+	  "query" : """
+		SELECT a1.firstname, a1.lastname, a1.balance
+		FROM accounts a1
+		WHERE a1.account_number IN (
+		 SELECT a2.account_number
+		 FROM accounts a2
+		 WHERE a2.balance > 10000
+		)
+		"""
 	}

 Explain::